caddyserver/website/src/docs/markdown/caddyfile/directives/file_server.md

 - **browse** <span id="browse"/> enables file listings for requests to directories that do not have an index file.

   - **<template_file>** <span id="template_file"/> is an optional custom template file to use for directory listings.
 Defaults to the template that can be extracted using the command `caddy file-server export-template`, which will print the defaut template to stdout.
 The embedded template can also be found [here in the source code ![external link](/old/resources/images/external-link.svg)](https://github.com/caddyserver/caddy/blob/master/modules/caddyhttp/fileserver/browse.html).
 Browse templates can use actions from [the standard templates module](/docs/modules/http.handlers.templates#docs) as well.

+  - **reveal_symlinks** <span id="reveal_symlinks"/> enables revealing the targets of symbolic links in directory listings.
+By default, the symlink targets are hidden, and only the link file itself is shown.

 - **precompressed** <span id="precompressed"/> is the list of encoding formats to search for precompressed sidecar files.
 Arguments are an ordered list of encoding formats to search for precompressed [sidecar files](https://en.wikipedia.org/wiki/Sidecar_file).
 Supported formats are `gzip` (`.gz`), `zstd` (`.zst`) and `br` (`.br`).